Best Dash Cams 2019

 - We graded the noise levels and clarity of the cameras and also took into account the file size.

-And to be frankly honest, they are quite a lot to remember.
 So for your convenience, we have made a list of things you should look out for before pulling the trigger on a dashcam.

 Here are several factors that one must take note of before purchasing a dashboard camera:

-2. What else to look for?
+What else to look in a perfect dash cam?

 Almost all of the Dash cams on this list come with a free microSD card that is at least 8 GB.
 Some of the companies ship a bigger microSD card with their Dash cams and it is always appreciated when they do that.
 However, you have to keep an eye out because some manufacturers may not include internal memory or a free microSD card.
 Another thing to note here is that some cameras don’t support bigger cards, thankfully, the manufacturer usually has the limit stated clearly.